whereisaaron/shiny/README.md

 The official image is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).

-This [unoffical fork](https://github.com/whereisaaron/shiny) creates [tagged docker images](https://hub.docker.com/r/whereisaaron/shiny/tags/) for specific specific versions of Shiny Server, so downstream builds can have stable base images.
+This [unoffical fork](https://github.com/whereisaaron/shiny) creates [tagged images on Docker hub](https://hub.docker.com/r/whereisaaron/shiny/tags/) for specific specific versions of Shiny Server, so downstream builds can have stable base images.

 The latest tagged image is `whereisaaron/shiny:1.5.3.838`.